lorenzo-rovigatti/be-lazy/bash.md

 ## Files and directories

 The first task you will likely use the shell for is to browse through the filesystem to work with files and directories (create, delete, move or edit them, execute programs, *etc.*).
 But wait, what is the filesystem?
+The [filesystem](https://en.wikipedia.org/wiki/File_system) is the data structure used by the OS to manage and give the user access to their files and directories.

 ## Redirection and piping

-The main strength of Bash (and of all the other shells) comes from the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which can be summarised as[^bash_philosophy]
+The main strength of Bash (and of all the other shells) comes from the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which can be summarised as [^bash_philosophy]

 > 1. Write programs that do one thing and do it well.
 > 2. Write programs to work together.